jwilsson/spotify-web-api-php/docs/examples/access-token-with-client-credentials-flow.md

 // The API can now be used!
 ```

+You'll notice the missing redirect URI when initializing the `Session`.
+When using the Client Credentials Flow, it isn't needed and can simply be omitted from the constructor call.

-For more in-depth technical information, see the [Spotify Web API documentation](https://developer.spotify.com/web-api/authorization-guide/#client_credentials_flow).
+For more in-depth technical information about the Client Credentials Flow, please refer to the [Spotify Web API documentation](https://developer.spotify.com/web-api/authorization-guide/#client_credentials_flow).